 Obnoxious Financial Transactions

-Defining the terms theft or stealing has become complex.
-In financial dealings, theft or stealing involves money.
-Money measures the value of transactions between people.
-If you agree to an exchange, you agree on a price for the goods and services.
-Buyers and sellers must agree and fulfill all agreements to undertake any transaction.
+The definitions of theft and stealing have become increasingly complex.
+In the context of financial transactions, theft involves money.
+Money serves as a measure of value in exchanges between individuals.
+When two parties agree to an exchange, they determine a price for the goods and services involved.
+Both buyers and sellers must agree to and fulfill their obligations to complete any transaction.

-If one of the parties involved in a transaction is robbed, the transaction fails.
-When both parties fulfill their obligations, that transaction is ethically and morally a good deal, and financially, it is a successful transaction where both parties get what they want from each other.
+If one party involved in a transaction is robbed, the transaction fails.
+When both parties fulfill their obligations, the deal is ethically and morally sound.
+Financially, it is a successful transaction in which both parties gain what they desire from each other.

-I went to Prague in 2022 to participate in the Fund of American Studies International academic program.
-It was a three-week program.
-I had to pay 250 dollars out of the scholarship.
-I requested that TFAS allow me to pay 250 after the program.
-They were generous enough to allow me to pay back after the program's culmination.
+In 2022, I traveled to Prague to participate in the Fund for American Studies (TFAS) International academic program.
+It was a three-week program, and I needed to pay $250 out of my scholarship.
+I requested permission from TFAS to pay this amount after the program concluded, and they kindly agreed to allow me to make the payment after its completion.

-I came back to Pakistan and got a job.
-Immediately, I paid my debt.
-I could have robbed TFAS and been dishonest, but I paid my debt.
-TFAS provided me with a stay, transportation, and education.
-I agreed to pay them the amount.
+I returned to Pakistan and secured a job.
+Right away, I paid off my debt.
+I had the option to be dishonest and rob TFAS, but I chose to honor my commitment.
+TFAS provided me with accommodation, transportation, and education, and I agreed to repay them the amount owed.

-I visited the US Embassy in Pakistan for a visa.
-I paid a visa fee, but they stole my money without providing me with the services we agreed upon.
-I paid the fee again, but they gave me an appointment in Karachi, and I didn't get there from Islamabad.
-They stole my money.
-Finally, I applied again for a student visa.
-I paid the visa, SEVIS, and university admission fees.
-Didn't get my visa or my money.
+I visited the US Embassy in Pakistan to apply for a visa.
+I paid the visa fee, but my money was taken without receiving the agreed-upon services.
+When I paid the fee again, they scheduled an appointment for me in Karachi, but I couldn't travel there from Islamabad, resulting in more issues.
+Ultimately, I applied again for a student visa, paying the visa fee, SEVIS fee, and university admission fees.
+However, I did not receive my visa or a refund for my payments.

-Common people are the same everywhere.
-I observed honesty in Europe.
-Contrary to that are the MNCs and consulates that rob us blind professionally.
-They break traditions, cultures, and philosophical ethics in finance and the economy.
+Common people are essentially the same everywhere.
+During my time in Europe, I observed a strong sense of honesty.
+In contrast, multinational corporations and consulates often exploit us economically.
+They disrupt traditions, cultures, and ethical principles in finance and the economy.

-There must be a way to stop such thefts so that an environment of trust and honor prevails in the world economy.
+There needs to be a way to prevent thefts, fostering an environment of trust and honor in the global economy.

 Comments